ethanokamura/surfbored/lib/README.md

 The main repository for the application’s code.

+The main app file which includes initializing and debugging the app as well as the main app state handler.

+Implementations of the packages directory (The UI).

+Uses cubits to interact with the data.

 ```
 lib/
-  |-- app/ for the main app logic
+  ├── app/                       # Main app logic
-  |
-  |-- pages/ for the implemented features of the app
+  ├── features/                  # Implemented features of the app
-  |
-  |-- theme/ for the theme cubit
+  ├── theme/                     # Theme cubit
-  |
-  |-- firebase_options.dart - firebase app keys
+  ├── firebase_options.dart      # Firebase app keys
-  |
-  |-- main.dart - entry point for the app
+  └── main.dart                  # Entry point for the app
 ```

 ## Handling Data and State: 💾